Clothing You'll Want to Keep

 When building a natural fiber wardrobe, you're building a wardrobe that can stand the test of time.
-You're choosing clothing you'll want to keep.
+You're choosing clothing you'll want to keep and benefit the health of your whole family.
 Some key elements will be a cohesive color palette, classic silhouettes, and a wardrobe where beauty and function meet.

 We'll dive a little deeper into three of my favorite and most wearable natural fibers.

-COTTON: Nothing is better than cotton for year-round wear and I love it because it's affordable, comfortable and easy to care for.
-Cotton is the perfect material for everyday dresses and layering pieces with your other natural fibers.
+ORGANIC COTTON: Nothing is better than organic cotton for year-round wear and I love it because it can be affordable, comfortable and easy to care for.
+Organic cotton is the perfect material for everyday dresses and layering pieces with your other natural fiber pieces.

-Since wool can come from different animals, there’s a lot of texture variety.
+• Since wool can come from different animals (sheep, alpaca, goats), there’s a lot of texture variety.

-Alpaca has been a lifelong favorite, proving to be one the warmest, coziest pieces in my wardrobe.
+• Alpaca has been a lifelong favorite, proving to be one of the warmest, coziest pieces in my wardrobe.
 Alpaca wool is softer than sheep’s wool and often compared to cashmere in feel.

 Steps to Build a Natural Fiber Wardrobe